-The number of vulnerabilities available to cybercriminals continues to accelerate.
-But according to one recent report, of the over 100,000 vulnerabilities published to the CVE list, less than 6 percent were actually exploited in the wild.
-The challenge is that predicting which vulnerability will be targeted next, and which exploit will be used, requires advanced strategies, such as leveraging telemetry data to perform predictive analysis, that many organizations do not have in place.
+The number of vulnerabilities available to cyber criminals continues to accelerate.
+But according to one report, of the over 100,000 vulnerabilities published to the CVE list, less than 6% were actually exploited in the wild.
+The challenge is that predicting which vulnerability will be targeted next, and which exploit will be used, requires advanced strategies that many organizations do not have in place (i.e., leveraging telemetry data to perform predictive analysis).

 (This byline originally appeared in SC Media as a bylined article.)

 Those organizations without such solutions, and the skilled personnel to manage them, will need to continue to rely on security tools that monitor all possible attack vectors.
 But because the number of known exploits and vulnerabilities continues to grow, processing that burgeoning library against live traffic is becoming a burden for many of those security solutions.

 The accelerating growth of known vulnerabilities and exploits is just the beginning of the problem.
 There’s an even larger treasure trove of potential vulnerabilities hidden from view that defenders haven’t even begun to take into consideration as part of their security strategy.
 Countless vulnerabilities exist inside software and hardware, particularly in the area of IoT, waiting to be discovered and exploited by cyber criminals.